 Medicated Assisted Treatment

-Medicated Assisted Treatment (MAT) is the use of medications in combination with counseling and other treatment to provide a whole-patient approach to the treatment of substance use disorders.
+Medicated Assisted Treatment (MAT) is the use of medications in combination with counseling and other treatments to provide a whole-patient approach to the treatment of substance use disorders.
 Research shows that a combination of medication and therapy can successfully treat those disorders, and for someone struggling with addiction, MAT can help sustain recovery.
 MAT is primarily for the treatment of addiction to opioids such as heroin and prescription pain relievers that contain opiates.
-The prescribed medication operates to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings and normalize body functions without the negative effects of the abused drug.
-Those who are struggling with substance use dependence disorders can benefit from this treatment, and may be referred by a client’s treatment team.
-Hancock County offers Suboxone and Vivitrol MAT; Shelby County offers Vivitrol MAT.
+The prescribed medication operates to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings, and normalize body functions without the negative effects of the abused drug.
+Those who are struggling with substance use dependence disorders can benefit from this treatment and may be referred by a client’s treatment team.
+Hancock County offers Suboxone and Vivitrol MAT.
 FRC requires each individual to be engaged and maintain treatment to receive MAT.

 Day Treatment